Creative Assembly: Expansion (2017–present)

 In February 2017, the studio released Halo Wars 2, which received positive reviews.
 In March 2017 Creative Assembly announced the acquisition of Crytek Black Sea, which was shut down in December 2016.
 This was the first studio opened by Creative Assembly abroad.
 The studio has been renamed to Creative Assembly Sofia.

 In September 2017, the studio released the second game in the Warhammer Fantasy series, Total War: Warhammer II.
 In May 2018, Creative Assembly then went on to release the Thrones of Britannia, the first in its Saga Series.
 In February 2019, Creative Assembly announced the cancellation of Total War: Arena.

 Total War: Three Kingdoms has been released as of 23 May 2019, and received positive reviews.Total War: Warhammer III was released on 17 February 2022.

 On 28 September 2023, Sega announced it was cancelling Hyenas.
 As a result of the cancellation, an unknown number of employees were laid off from Creative Assembly.
 In March 2024, Sega announced it would cut 240 roles across Sega Europe, Creative Assembly and Sega HARDlight.

+On December 4, 2025, Creative Assembly game director Pawel Wofs announced that the studio is developing a new game engine called "Warcore" to power the upcoming Total War: Medieval III, and stated that the team intended to share early development updates and collaborate with fans throughout the process.